 We understand you may have many questions about your visit to the RHN.

-This page has information that is useful for visitors.
+This page has information that is useful for visitors

 The RHN is a large hospital offering lots of space, both indoors and outdoors, for visitors and patients.
-There are clear signs throughout the hospital but if you need directions or other help, please ask any member of staff (they will be wearing a uniform or a blue ID badge).
+There are clear signs throughout the hospital but if you need directions or other help, please ask any member of staff (they will be wearing a uniform or a yellow ID badge).